-- Focuses supervision and resources on high-risk offenders by reducing the length of supervision for low-risk offenders
+- Focuses supervision and resources on high-risk probationers by reducing the length of supervision for low-risk individuals;

-- Enables probation officers to employ short, swift jail sanctions for minor probation violations, when permitted, by judges at sentencing
+- Enables probation officers to employ short, swift jail sanctions for minor probation violations, when permitted by judges at sentencing; and

-- Establishes a seven-day residential intermediate sanction for minor parole violators and a designated ninety-day parole revocation facility to re-engage parole violators in treatment and comply with supervision
+- Establishes a 7-day residential intermediate sanction for minor parole violators and a designated 90-day parole revocation.

-These policies are projected to avert up to $160.8 million in new construction and operating costs between 2010 and 2015.
-Federal support, under the American Recovery and Reinvestment Act and Second Chance Act grants, expanded available treatment resources for the high-risk, high-need supervision population.
-New Hampshire is receiving implementation assistance from the CSG Justice Center.
+These policies are projected to avert up to $160 million in new construction and operating costs between 2010 and 2015.
+New Hampshire received implementation assistance from the CSG Justice Center.